 Reports can be made by anyone to include students, faculty, staff, otherwise affiliated, local community members, visitors, and otherwise non-affiliated.
-The University encourages the entire community to report crimes and other emergency situations immediately to University Police to help maintain the safest possible environment.
+California State University encourages all members of the CSUMB community to contact the UPD when they have been the victim of or have witnessed criminal actions.

 CSAs will be notified of their designation and assigned training by the Clery Director annually.